Lazy-Tag/Lazy-Tag/README.md

 ### Hi, there's LazyTag 👋

-- :orange_book: A student from School of Information at Renmin University of China
+- :orange_book: A student from School of Information at RUC

 - :hammer: Email: 2021201780@ruc.edu.cn